ib565/Gemma-Fine-Tuning-API/README.md

 # Gemma-Fine-Tuning-API

-Fine tuning Gemma 4B for API calling
+Fine tuning Gemma 4B for API calling.

-Using API-Pack dataset from HF
+Using API-Pack dataset from HF.